Deepika Amin: Theatre

 Deepika Amin began her theatre career with plays directed by noted theatre director Barry John - Theatre Action Group.
 Her other co actors were Shah Rukh Khan and Manoj Bajpayee.
 She has been a member of Prime Time Theatre Company for many years working in plays directed by Lillete Dubey.

 She has acted in plays like Girish Karnad's Boiled Beans on Toast and Wedding Album (directed by Lillete Dubey), Partap Sharma's Sammy, and in musicals like Annie Get Your Gun and South Pacific.

-She is trained singer in Indian Classical music and also plays the guitar.